Welcome to the AngelSense Blog

 It’s easy to forget sometimes, but our children can pick up on our stress levels, and like everyone else’s, they’re soaring right now.
 The atmosphere of uncertainty and unprecedented precautions is bound to put even the calmest of us on edge.
 There are a lot of unknowns and our children can definitely sense that something is up.

-On top of this, their routine has suddenly and unexpectedly changed without being able to ease them into it or provide answers as to when things will return to normal.
-Many of us have experienced that the sudden schedule changes, canceled therapy sessions, not going to school, and more has greatly impacted our children with autism or special needs’, especially their anxiety levels.
+On top of this, their routine was suddenly and unexpectedly changed without being able to ease them into it or provide answers as to when things will return to normal.
+Many of us have experienced that the sudden schedule changes, canceled therapy sessions, not going to school, and more had greatly impacted our children with autism or special needs’, especially their anxiety levels.

 “I homeschool my son with autism, but the added stress and having my other kids at home is making him restless and anxious.
 I don’t usually use AngelSense at home, but I’ll make sure he’s wearing it while he adjusts to these unexpected changes.” – Shanda, AngelSense Customer Care Mom

-As one of our child’s therapists pointed out, It’s important to be aware that it is common for kids with autism to regress during times of high anxiety and with many parents having to cancel therapy sessions as well, the odds are even higher that past behaviors could return.
+As one of our child’s therapists pointed out, It’s important to be aware that it is common for kids with autism to regress during times of high anxiety increasing the odds that past behaviors could return.
 What’s going on could trigger a child who hasn’t eloped in a long time to suddenly start again.
 We know the dangers both personally and professionally and feel a responsibility to encourage everyone to be as safe as possible.

 Restlessness and boredom can also pose problems when it comes to wandering.
 As we move into this new way of living for a while, we all know we need to be as alert as possible.
 If wandering is currently an issue or has been in the past, it may be a good time to look into adding AngelSense to your safety measures.